Asian markets rattled by virus fears, Wall Street woes

-SINGAPORE (THE BUSINESS TIMES) - Regional shares were hit by coronavirus fears on Wednesday amid the worsening situation in countries such as India and Japan, while Wall Street's fall for the second straight day just added to the anxiety.
+Regional shares were hit by coronavirus fears yesterday amid the worsening situation in countries such as India and Japan, while Wall Street's fall for the second straight day just added to the anxiety.

-India reported 2,023 Covid-19 fatalities on Wednesday, its highest single-day death toll.
+India reported 2,023 Covid-19 fatalities yesterday, its highest single-day death toll.
 In Japan, the government is considering a state of emergency for Tokyo and Osaka as new case numbers surge.

 The Nikkei 225 Index ended the day 2.03 per cent lower, while Seoul's Kospi slipped 1.52 per cent and the Hang Seng shed 1.76 per cent.
 The local bourse was not spared, with the benchmark Straits Times Index (STI) falling 1.16 per cent, or 37.11 points, to 3,155.06.